SerCL63/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code book for Coursera *Getting and Cleaning Data* course project

-The data set that this code book pertains to is located in the `tidy_data.txt` file of this repository.

-See the `README.md` file of this repository for background information on this data set.

-The structure of the data set is described in the [Data](#data) section, its variables are listed in the [Variables](#variables) section, and the transformations that were carried out to obtain the data set based on the source data are presented in the [Transformations](#transformations) section.
+The tidy data set's structure is described in the [Data](#data) section, the variables are described in the [Variables](#variables) section, and the transformations that were made to obtain the data set are listed in the [Transformations](#transformations) section.

 ## Data <a name="data"></a>

-The `tidy_data.txt` data file is a text file, containing space-separated values.
+The `tidy_data.txt` is a text file, with specific values.

-The first row contains the names of the variables, which are listed and described in the [Variables](#variables) section, and the following rows contain the values of these variables.
+The first row has all the variable names, described in the [Variables](#variables) section, and the next rows have the values for these same variables.

 ## Variables <a name="variables"></a>